AlgoDr/vscode-github/README.md

 and after that you can merge the request to pull the code to the main branch by merging pull request (which is code of feature branch)

-### TOE DELETE BRANC
+### TO DELETE BRANCH AnD ADD
 To add
 git checkout -b branch_name (-b for new branch to be added)

 To delete
-git brancg -d name-of-branch-to-be-deleted
+git branch -d name-of-branch-to-be-deleted
 (-d for the branch to be deleted)